hllj/drfi-webserver/README.md

 Your server will be started at port 5000, go to localhost:5000 to see the homepage.

-3. Run an inference: Hey, just choose your image, wait for a moment, and get result.
-That's it.
+3. Run an inference: Choose your photo and submit.

 4. Example: